Tripperist/tripperist.github.io/_pages/index.md

 #### Contact Us

-Have feedback or interested in becoming a Triperista?
+Have feedback or interested in becoming a Tripperista?
 Send us an email at tripperista@gmail.com